-I notice that many folks are still confused with Inception and about what those kicks in the movie were, how they worked, and what was with that spinning top in the final scene.
-Apart from this, there is even the basic confusion of how many levels of dreams there are.
-So, here’s the plot, kick, dreams, totems and the ending of Inception explained.
-This is not a movie review, so spoilers ahead.
+Inception is a brilliant science-fiction mind-bender by Christopher Nolan.
+Many remain confused with the film, the kicks, how they worked, and what was with that spinning top in the final scene.
+Apart from this, there is even the fundamental confusion of how many levels of dreams there are.
+Let’s answer every question.
+So, here’s the plot, kick, dreams, totems and everything about Inception explained.
+Heads up – this is not a movie review; spoilers ahead.

-For any dream sequence there is always the following:
+For any dream sequence, there is always the following:

 The Dreamer – whose dream it is

 The Subject – the one from which information is to be extracted, this person’s consciousness fills the dream.

 The Architect – the person who designs the levels of dreams.

 Names, Characters and Dream Roles (Inception Cast)